6-year par yield on government bonds (percentage points; nominal; constant maturity; AAA rating) - Euro area - ECB - Daily

 This series is part of the dataset: Euro-area government bond yield curves (ECB)

 Download Full Dataset (.xlsx)Latest updates.
-According to ECB's statistics calculated on AAA securities, the par yield on 6-year euro-area government bonds was 2.43 percent on 12 February 2026, compared to 2.44 on the previous day.
+As indicated by European Central Bank's statistics calculated on AAA bonds, the par yield on 6-year euro-area government bonds stood at 2.76 percent on 31 March 2026, compared to 2.78 on 30 March.

 Sample.
-There are 5,481 records overall in the daily series shown in the graph above.
-The time range covered by the series goes from September 2004 to February 2026.
+This daily time series has a total of 5,515 records.
+The time period covered by the series stretches from September 2004 to March 2026.

 History.
-Take a look at a few summary statistics computed on the full sample: the yield had a mean value of 1.54 percent; it achieved a maximum of 4.74 on 19 June 2008; it reached a trough of -0.97 on 9 March 2020.
+Here's a snapshot of a few simple statistics we computed on the whole sample: the yield recorded a bottom of -0.97 percent on 9 March 2020; it attained a maximum of 4.74 on 19 June 2008; it averaged 1.54.

 Latest values